Updated: Jan 18

 Why is it important?

-The lack of healthy boundaries causes our relationships to feel draining and sometimes toxic.
+The lack of healthy boundaries causes our relationships to feel draining and sometimes toxic AND if we desire to step into our purpose and experience more fulfillment - it's critical to have healthy and heart centered boundaries.

 So what does it mean to have unhealthy boundaries?